Are you experiencing morning headaches, jaw pain, and discomfort that just won’t go away?

 How does a TMJ disorder cause headaches?

-When you grind your teeth or clench your jaw, the jaw muscles will tense up.
-If that takes place for many hours over the course of a night, it will not only strain those muscles, but it will also spread to other muscles in your cheeks and temple.
+The muscles tense up when you grind your teeth or clench your jaw.
+If that takes place for many hours throughout the night, it will not only strain those muscles but also spread to other muscles in your cheeks and temples.
 This can result in headaches each time you wake up.

 How do I know if I have TMJ or just a headache?

 If your headaches are coupled with other symptoms of TMJ, then you may have a TMJ disorder.
 This includes clicking of the jaw, restricted jaw movement, a sore jaw, worn down teeth from grinding, or pain anywhere else in the face.
-If you suffer from morning headaches and other signs of TMJ, visit Dr. Petkevis for a full evaluation to learn if your headaches are caused by a TMJ dysfunction.
+If you suffer from morning headaches and other signs of TMJ, visit Dr. Petkevis.
+He will provide a full evaluation to learn if a TMJ dysfunction causes your headaches.

-Can my dentist near me help relieve my frequent headaches?
+Can my dentist help relieve my frequent headaches?

 Headaches are a common symptom of TMJ disorders.
-Your dentist is actually a great person to see if you suspect this is a TMJ issue.
+Your dentist is a great person to see if you suspect this is a TMJ issue.
 They can use advanced technology and techniques to determine if the jaw is misaligned.
-You will be able to discuss your full list of symptoms including your frequent headaches.
-Dr. Petkevis offers several treatments to help you find relief from all your TMJ symptoms including headaches.
+You can discuss your full list of symptoms, including your frequent headaches.
+Dr. Petkevis offers several treatments to help you find relief from all your TMJ symptoms.

 Get relief from frequent headaches today.
 A simple bite analysis and consultation can reveal whether or not your headaches are caused by TMJ dysfunction.
 You owe it to yourself to schedule a consultation with Chester Springs dentist Dr. Jason Petkevis.
 Call 610–400–1459 or schedule an appointment online.